Remote Assistance: Your offer to help could not be completed

 Free third-party remote assistance software: AnyViewer

-Still, some users reflected that they still failed to use Remote Assistance even they’ve enabled Remote Assistance in GPO, and allowed Remote Assistance through the firewall on both Private and Public networks.
+Some users reflected that they still failed to use Remote Assistance even though they’ve enabled Remote Assistance in GPO, and allowed Remote Assistance through the firewall on both Private and Public networks.
 In this case, we’d like to recommend the free third-party remote assistance software AnyViewer to you.

 Step 2.
 Go to Log in, and then click Sign up.
 (If you already have signed up on its official website, you can log in directly.)